Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 Cons

-If you’re still building your setup, read our Best VR Headsets in 2025 and VR Room Buying Guide for headset-space pairing tips before locking in a controller ecosystem.
+If you are still building your setup, read our Best VR Headsets in 2025 and VR Room Buying Guide for headset and space pairing tips before locking in a controller ecosystem.
+For accessories like grips, cable management, and audio straps, our Best VR Accessories guide covers the add-ons that made the biggest difference in our lab tests.

 How Do VR Controllers Work?

-Every modern VR controller combines motion sensors, light detection, and wireless communication to track your hands in 3D space.
+Every modern VR controller combines motion sensors, light detection, and wireless communication to track your hands in three-dimensional space.
 The two most common systems are Lighthouse tracking and inside-out tracking.

-Inside-out tracking relies on cameras mounted either on the headset or the controllers themselves.
+Inside-out tracking relies on cameras mounted either on the headset or on the controllers themselves.
 These cameras watch infrared LEDs or environmental features to estimate position in real time.
-It’s easier to set up and portable, but can struggle when hands move behind your back or outside the camera view.
-Hybrid systems like the Meta Touch Pro blend both techniques, merging onboard cameras with IMU sensors for near-seamless coverage.
+It is easier to set up and move between rooms, but can struggle when hands move behind your back or outside the camera view.
+Hybrid designs like the Meta Touch Pro blend onboard cameras with inertial measurement units to keep coverage smooth as you move around.

 All systems also include IMUs (inertial measurement units) that measure acceleration and rotation.
-These allow your hands to stay tracked even for a split second when optical signals drop — which keeps movements smooth and reduces nausea.
-Learn more about the technology in our deep dive: How VR Motion Tracking Works.
+These allow your hands to stay tracked for a moment even when optical signals drop, which keeps movements smooth and reduces nausea.
+If you want to go deeper into tracking math, our explainer on how VR motion tracking works covers three degrees of freedom versus six degrees of freedom and shows where controllers fit in.

 The Future of VR Input

-By late 2025, manufacturers are pushing boundaries on realism and ease of setup.
+By late 2025, manufacturers are pushing realism and ease of setup in parallel.
 Camera-on-controller designs like the Touch Pro are bridging the gap between wireless freedom and accurate capture.
-Expect this architecture to dominate the next generation of standalone headsets.
+Expect this architecture to appear in more standalone headsets and mixed reality devices as developers learn to use stylus tips, thumb rest pressure sensors, and other new input axes.

-Hand tracking continues to improve — Meta, Pico, and Apple are all refining gesture detection models that recognize subtle finger movement without controllers.
-But for competitive gaming and precision creation tools, physical input still wins for feedback and tactile awareness.
-We’ve also observed stronger interest in full-body tracking accessories and haptic gloves for simulation, indicating that the future of VR input will mix both natural gesture and hardware-assisted precision.
+Hand tracking continues to improve.
+Meta, Pico, and Apple are all refining gesture detection models that recognize subtle finger movement without controllers.
+For everyday browsing and casual experiences, many users already prefer hand tracking over controllers.
+For competitive gaming, precise creation tools, and fitness, physical input still wins for feedback and tactile awareness.

 FAQ